LuisaE/cs332/README.md

 ## Features or edge cases the test cases do not address

-- We test every case for every features that we succesfully implemented
+- We test every case for every features that we succesfully implemented.
+We passed all tests but tie_priority_sched_test

 ## Known bugs

 - For simple_priority_thread_test, due to the unpredictable behaviors of thread_start_context(), we implemented a latency time in a loop to make sure our threads behave in the order that we expected.
 This is not a concerning bug, but this suggests that our scheduling mechaninism might not work perfectly under some conditions, which was compensated by adding a lagging period between the threads.
 Due to the time constrant, we believe this approach is appropriate.

+- In the second loop in our attempted function get_max_priority_thread(), we encountered a bug where the program got stuck and was not able to exit the loop.
+We believe that the issue might lie in how we constructed the nodes to be included in the list of max_threads.
+We tried to modify the struct thread to include a different type of node but it didn't resolve our problem.

 ## Anything interesting you would like to share

 Thanks for all the help this term and the previous terms!
 It's been fun!
 Hope you enjoy life after Carleton!
-We'll miss u :)
+We'll miss you Aaron :)